-Throughout your event you can add many last minute items.
+Throughout your event, you can add any last minute items.
 This can be great if you forgot a key material.
 Many times, however, these requests come from the presenter.
-To help your accounting team in the end, make sure you have a process in place for last minute additions.
+To help your accounting team in the end, make sure you have a process in place for last-minute additions.
 For example, all additional requests should go through the planner to be reviewed and approved.

 Simply put, plan to have the appropriate staff on hand.
 You won’t have your electrical engineer unloading trucks and vice versa.
 Plan for the appropriate specialized labor in advanced.